M-o-a-T/moat-kv/docs/source/server_protocol.rst

 The ``tock`` counter is a system-wide number that's incremented whenever something interesting happens on a node (most important: some entry is changed).
 All messages carry the current ``tock`` value; entries store the ``tock`` from their last change.
-Whenever a DistKV server receives a message with a ``tock`` higher than its own, the local ``tock`` is set to the incoming message's ``tock`` value.
+Whenever a MoaT-KV server receives a message with a ``tock`` higher than its own, the local ``tock`` is set to the incoming message's ``tock`` value.